wejgaard/HolonCode/Project/README.md

 The project is created with one each chapter, section and unit.

 The rest is up to you.
-But:
+Help:

-Import "User's Guide.hml"

-Made for HolonU, most of it still applies.
+- Import "User's Guide.hml"  -  Made for HolonU, most of it still applies.
   - Menu: Project/Import .hml
   - From Project/project get "User's Guide.hml"